lensapp/lens/docs/index.md

 Lens is the most powerful Kubernetes IDE on the market.
 It is a standalone application, and it is available on macOS, Windows, and Linux.
 Some of the benefits of using Lens include:

-* Ensure your clusters are properly setup and configured.
+* Confidence that your clusters are properly setup and configured.
-* Enjoy increased visibility, real time statistics, log streams, and hands-on troubleshooting capabilities.
+* Increased visibility, real time statistics, log streams, and hands-on troubleshooting capabilities.
-* Work with your clusters more easily and fast, radically improving productivity and the speed of business.
+* The ability to work with your clusters quickly and easily, radically improving productivity and the speed of business.

 Watch this introductory video to see Lens in action: